 Prof. Dr. Fabian Just

 is Professor (W3) for Mental Health Technologies at Ulm University since October 2025.
-He is part of the Institute of Biomedical Engineering in the Faculty of Engineering, Computer Science and Psychology.
+He is Deputy Director of the Institute of Biomedical Engineering in the Faculty of Engineering, Computer Science and Psychology.
 His work focuses on holistic rehabilitation, merging physical restoration with cognitive and emotional well-being through intelligent assistive and robotic rehabilitation technologies.

 Before joining Ulm University, Prof. Just conducted research at Chalmers University of Technology in Gothenburg, Sweden, where he led the Arm Robotics Group at the Center of Bionics and Pain Research and the Orthopedical Exoskeleton Group at Chalmers Industriteknik.
 His groups there pioneered advanced upper and lower limb exoskeletons and prosthetic control systems, achieving some of the world’s first single-finger myoelectric control for prosthetic hands.